djeada/Backend-Engineers-Guide/notes/04_databases/02_transactions.md

 ## Database Transactions

-In the early days of database systems, we quickly recognized the need for a systematic way to manage changes to data.
-This led to the concept of 'database transactions'.
+In the early days of database systems, the need for a systematic way to manage changes to data quickly became apparent.
+This led to the concept of "database transactions."
 Like a transaction in a financial system, a database transaction is a logical unit of work that may encompass multiple operations.
 It ensures that the database transitions from one consistent state to another, even in the face of concurrent accesses and system failures.

 ### ACID: The Cornerstones of Transaction Management